Templates

 # Errors in Views

-In the views section, you'll find 4 types of errors available to customize:
+In the views section, you can customize four types of errors:

-- Disabled: You'll see this error view if the site you're trying to access has been disabled.
+• Disabled: Displayed when the site you're trying to access is disabled.

-- Privacy: You'll see this error view if you don't have permissions to access the site or one of its pages.
+• Privacy: Shown when you don't have permissions to access the site or one of its pages.

-- Template: You'll see this error view when the site page you're loading has a liquid syntax error.
-It's unlikely that you'll ever see this view, since from modyo 8.1 onwards we have a feature that checks the syntax of liquid before we can save and publish changes to Templates.
+• Template: Visible when the loaded page has a Liquid syntax error.
+It's unlikely that you'll see this view, as from Modyo 8.1 onwards, the platform performs a syntax check before saving and publishing changes to Templates.

 # CSS and JavaScript

-- A custom view of CSS with media: screen
+• A custom CSS view with media: screen

 <head>